Sleep Disorder Center

 If indicated by the referring physician's evaluation, polysomnographic testing (sleep studies) can be undertaken for sleep-related breathing disorders, such as sleep apnea.

 Our sleep studies are conducted in private rooms with a bathroom, television and Tempur-Pedic® beds.
-The procedure is painless and is monitored by our Respiratory Therapy Sleep Center staff.
+The procedure is painless and is monitored by our Respiratory Therapy Sleep Disorder Center staff.
 Our staff includes a medical director, a pediatric medical director, a clinical coordinator, a clinical supervisor and eight respiratory therapy sleep technicians.

 Sleep center physicians

-The Sleep Disorders Center’s medical director, Barbara A. Phillips, MD, MSPH, FCCP, is board certified in internal medicine, pulmonary medicine, and sleep medicine.
+The Sleep Disorder Center’s medical director, Barbara A. Phillips, MD, MSPH, FCCP, is board certified in internal medicine, pulmonary medicine, and sleep medicine.
 She is the current president of the Sleep Institute of the American College of Chest Physicians, a past president of the American Board of Sleep Medicine, a board member of the National Sleep Foundation, a past member of the National Center of Sleep Disorders Research (NCSDR), and a recipient of an NIH Sleep Academic Award.
 Dr. Phillips has been practicing sleep medicine since 1982.

 Additionally, Dr. Phillips serves on the Board of Regents of the American College of Chest Physicians (ACCP), as a consultant to the National Board of Respiratory Care and as immediate past Chair of the Steering Committee of the Sleep Institute of the ACCP.
 She is a past-chairman of the National Sleep Foundation and the American Board of Sleep Medicine, and has served on the boards of the American Lung Association, the American Academy of Sleep Medicine, the Medical Advisory Board of the Federal Motor Carrier Safety Administration, the advisory board to the National Center on Sleep Disorders Research, and the American Board of Sleep Medicine.
 She has received a Sleep Academic Award from the National Institutes of Health and an Excellence in Education Award from the American Academy of Sleep Medicine.